 Step 2: Complete the OSAP application

-Fill out the OSAP application.
+OSAP application.
 When your application is complete, hit submit and print all of your required supporting documents.
 Depending on your situation, supporting documents may include: personal, parental, or spousal signature pages, supporting document cover sheet and master student financial aid agreement.

 - You must provide consent allowing us to release any information related to your OSAP file to any third party.
 Complete this section in your profile.
 We will not release information without your authorization.

 - Parental income is considered for dependent students: those out of high school less than four years or those out of education completely for at least two calendar years.

 - If the online search function does not locate your program you may manually enter your program information.
 We will then update your application with the relevant program information.

 - If you experience difficulties with your application, or if you need to return at a later point to continue, you may save and exit your application online.
 We are available to answer any questions about the application process.

 - You may contact us at firstname.lastname@example.org or at the Welcome Centre, Monday to Friday from 8:30 a.m. - 4:30 p.m.